 How the formula worked:

 The Data validation rules we set are triggered when a user adds or changes a cell value.
 The PROPER function changes text values to proper case, and the EXACT function performs a case-sensitive comparison.
-Whereas, the AND function takes multiple arguments (logical conditions) and returns TRUE only when all arguments return TRUE.
+The AND function takes multiple arguments (logical conditions) and returns TRUE only when all arguments return TRUE.

-So the first logical condition would compare the value input by the user to a proper case version of the same value EXACT(C3,PROPER(C3) and the second logical condition tests that input to C5 is actually text ISTEXT(C3).
+So, the first logical condition would compare the value input by the user to a proper case version of the same value EXACT(C3,PROPER(C3) and the second logical condition tests that input to C5 is actually text ISTEXT(C3).

 The EXACT function is quite useful when we wish to deal with case-sensitive data.